-The Snoqualmie Tribe will be accepting applications from January 1, 2019 to March 31, 2019.
+The Snoqualmie Tribe will be accepting applications for our next Funding Cycle from January 1, 2024 to March 31, 2024.
 Following the deadline, the Tribe will review the applications submitted and follow up with organizations regarding any questions.
-The Tribe anticipates notifying organizations whether or not they were selected to be funded in June 2019.
+For the 2024 Funding Cycle, the Tribe anticipates notifying organizations whether or not they were selected to be funded in July 2024.

 - Letter from Organization – Letter must include the following: